luisvinicius167/mockstate/README.md

   <img src="test/img/react-count.gif" alt="react riotux" width="600">
 </p>

-Demo: <a href="http://riotux-preact.surge.sh/">riotux 2.0 with Preact.js</a>
+Demo: <a href="http://riotux-preact.surge.sh/">Riotux 2.0 with Preact.js</a>

-### Whats new on riotux 2.0?
+### Whats new on Riotux 2.0?
-Trigger actions and do something when the state was changed.
-You just use { dispatch } method to trigger actions for change the Application Store state.
+* Trigger actions and do something when the state was changed.
+* You just use { dispatch } method to trigger actions for change the Application Store state.
-When the State changes, you will receive the new state data, that contain the State value and Action Name.
+* When the State changes, you will receive the new state data, that contain the State value and Action Name.

 ### Very simple to use.